Guillaume-Levrier/PANDORAE/README.md

 ### TODO FOR BETA RELEASE
 - create an interactive tutorial (under way)
 - implement FETCH altmetric requests
-- switch from flatfile to indexedDB through Dexie
+- Dexie operational for Zotero, now aiming at porting Pubdeb and tweets to Dexie.

 ### ONCE IN BETA
 - enable gazouillotype brush & link it to dynamic node display (only generate nodes in the current brush, enforce a max brush width)